Power sector in Andhra Pradesh: Pumped storage hydroelectricity projects

 Pumped hydroelectric energy storage (PHES) projects with high water head are the cheap means of converting intermittent renewable power generation sources like solar PV or wind power in to base load supply for round the clock needs throughout the year.
 AP state is endowed with vast PHES potential adequate to utilise its vast solar PV power generation potential (above 1,000,000 MW installed on 16,000 km2 marginal lands) to meet ultimate green energy requirements of its peak population (60 million).
 AP is considering on a major scale to install PHES projects to make available the surplus wind / solar power during the peak load hours.
 PHESs also generate income, in addition to hydroelectricity cess/royalty, to the state in the form of water use charges at commercial rates for the evaporation loss or consumptive water from the reservoirs.
 The area occupied by the high head PHES is less than the area occupied by the equivalent battery energy storage system (BESS) housed in a three storied building.
-High head PHES installation cost (< US$40 per KWh) is less than the cost of land and buildings required to house the equivalent BESS.
+High head PHES installation cost (< US$40 per KWh in a day) is less than the cost of land and buildings required to house the equivalent BESS.
 PHES are more suitable in India where energy and water storage needs are complementary.
 Unlike the static BESS, the rotating turbo-generator of a PHES will enhance dynamic inertia (GD2) of the grid which contributes to a stable grid to ride through the power disturbances when power generation in the grid is dominated by the static solar PV power.
 Variable speed PHES plants also deliver the power grid ancillary services.
 In high head PHES, unlined pressure tunnels/shafts are constructed to the extent feasible for reducing construction cost.

 The water reservoir of a PHES is created by building embankment dams wherever required up to the required height and length.
 The rock required for building the dams is excavated from the reservoir area.
 Cheaper drilling and blasting method is extensively used deploying state of the art earth moving equipment because huge quantity of rock excavation is required for the construction of the rock-fill dams.